 1. Premarital Assessment

 In order to provide the best possible preparation and discernment, the couple is asked to take an online pre-marital assessment (FOCCUS or Prepare/Enrich).
 The results of the assessment will be discussed with in a manner that has been shown to effectively reduce later marital conflicts and to improve relationship satisfaction.
-In some cases, counseling and evaluation may be needed.
-These will be reviewed with the couple and a mutual decision will be reached.
-For most couples, the assessment will lead to a mutual decision to proceed.
-If a delay is indicated, special procedures will be worked out with the couple.

 2. Attend a Marriage Retreat/Workshop